Coping With the Loss of a Pet

-Anyone who has experienced the loss of a pet knows that the bond between humans and animals can be extremely strong.
+If you have experienced the loss of a pet, you know that the bond between humans and animals can be extremely strong.
 In fact, science has confirmed this.
 That’s why the grief you may experience with the loss of a pet can be just as intense as what you feel when you lose a human you are close to.

 To make matters worse, pet owners are often forced to decide if a pet’s deteriorating health calls for euthanizing the animal.
 This can add a layer of confusion to the many emotions we feel during this difficult time.
 For some, the grief will be transitory.
-For others, it will take some time to heal.
-There are no quick fixes for making the pain you feel when you lose a pet go away.
-But there are things you can do to help cope with your grief over the loss of a pet.
+For others, grief can be debilitating and long-lasting.
+Unfortunately, there are no quick fixes for making the pain you feel when you lose a pet go away.
+But there are things you can do to help cope with the grief you experience over the loss of a pet.

 Grief and the Loss of a Pet

 The grief you feel over the loss of a pet should never be minimized.
 Whether the animal was a favorite feline, a faithful dog or even a little turtle, pet loss can spark deep feelings of grief in the people who care for the cherished creature.
 Even young children experience grief after the death of a pet and may act out their sadness (for more see our page on Children and Pet Loss).
-But everyone experiences pet loss differently, so there’s no reason to expect specific behaviors from yourself or others.
+It is important to remember that everyone experiences pet loss differently, so there’s no reason to expect specific behaviors from yourself or others.

 2) Allow yourself to grieve.